Octadira/Kizuna/README.md

    ```
    *Replace `YOUR_USER_UUID_HERE` with your actual User UID found in the Supabase Dashboard > Authentication > Users table.*

+5. **Deployment & Privacy (SEO Configuration)**

+   Kizuna is designed as a private, secure management tool, not a public content website.
+Therefore, **indexing by search engines is strictly blocked by default** to ensure privacy.

+   *   **Why?** As a dashboard application handling sensitive automation data, you generally do not want your login page or application structure appearing in Google search results.
+Public indexing provides no value for this type of tool and can unnecessarily expose your instance location.
+   *   **How?** The application is pre-configured with:
+       *   `robots.txt`: Disallows all crawlers (`User-agent: *, Disallow: /`).
+       *   `Meta Tags`: Includes `robots: noindex, nofollow` headers on all pages.

+   This ensures that even if you deploy to a public URL (like `kizuna-production.vercel.app`), search engines will respect these directives and exclude your site from their index.

 3.  **Run the application:**
     ```bash
     npm run dev